Which is Palestinian

 “the Jewish community should know that it is in Palestine as of right and not on the sufferance.
 That is the reason why it is necessary that the existence of a Jewish National Home in Palestine should be internationally guaranteed, and that it should be formally recognized to rest upon ancient historic connection.”

-Palestine Facts states that“The area of the Mandate was originally 118,000 square kilometers (about 45,000 square miles).
+Palestine Facts states that: “The area of the Mandate was originally 118,000 square kilometers (about 45,000 square miles).
 In 1921, Britain took the 91,000 square kilometers of the Palestine Mandate east of the Jordan River, and created Trans-Jordan (later the Arab country of Jordan) as a new Arabprotectorate.
 Jews were barred by law from living or owning property east of the Jordan river, even though that land was over three-fourths of the original Mandate.”

 A Jordanian State stamp dating from 1964, bearing the likeness of King Hussein and pictures Mandated Palestine as an undivided territory